 Your students will automatically gain access to Yellowdig through the LMS course site if they are enrolled in a class, but you can also invite followers from outside of your School's LMS.
 One reason to do this is to make the course discussion more interesting by introducing outside perspectives to your learning community.
 For example, you can bring in:

 A few important points:

 1. Members invited following the instructions below become Community Guests, not Community Members.
-They will only have access to the Yellowdig boards they get invited to.
-They will not have access to any other Communities in your organization; they will be unable to find other Communities via the Discover page; and they will not be allowed to create new Communities within the host organization.
+They will only have access to the Yellowdig Communities to which they're invited.
+They will not have access to any other Communities in your Organization; they will be unable to find other Communities via the Discover page; and they will not be allowed to create new Communities within the Organization.

 2. If you are using LMS gradebook integration, members invited as instructed below will not sync with the LMS gradebook because their credentials do not exist in the LMS.
 Other students' grades will continue to sync.
 If passback is essential, the member will need to be enrolled in the course through your LMS.

-- Click on the Invite button just below the left-hand menu.
+- Click on the Invite button in the upper right-hand corner of the page.

-- Enter the email address of the Guest you're inviting.
+- Under "Emails", enter the email address of the Guest you're inviting.

 - You may also enter multiple email addresses separated by commas.

 - Ensure that "Invite as Admins" is turned off.